leolani/emissor/README.md

 relations, and properties in an episodic Knowledge Graph (**eKG**) for capturing instances of situations.
 Our model grounds signal segments to formal instance representations and ground different modalities across each other through these representations.
 EMISSOR catures natural conversations in situated contexts in which actions and utterances can be responses to each other in situations but can also happen independently.
-In addition, we store these episodic experiences as an explicit cumulative interpretation of streams of signals.

-Unique to our approach is that our model allows for different interpretations across modalities, sources and experiences.
-Our episodic memory thus reflects the dynamics of interpretations but also conflicts and uncertainties.
-Likewise, we ground signal segments to unique instance representations and ground different modalities across each other through these representations.
-The Knowledge Graph represents a transparent episodic memory that can be used for reasoning.
-EMISSOR can represent any (multimodal) interaction that takes place in either a virtual or real-world setting involving any virtual or real-world agent.
-Through this representation, we can record and annotate experiments, share data, evaluate system behavior and their performance for preset goals but also model the accumulation of knowledge and interpretations in the Knowledge Graph as a result of these episodic experiences.
+Through this representation, we can record and annotate experiments, share data, evaluate system behavior and their performance for preset goals but also model the accumulation of knowledge and interpretations in the **eKG** as a result of these episodic experiences.

-Although EMISSOR can be connected to any kind of eKG to model situations.
-In this release includes an episodic memory that supports reasoning over conflicting information and uncertainties that may result from multimodal experiences.
+Although EMISSOR can be connected to any kind of eKG to model situations, this release includes an episodic memory that supports reasoning over conflicting information and uncertainties that may result from multimodal experiences.
+Our model allows for different interpretations across modalities, sources and experiences.

 ## [Data Representation](gmrc/representation/README.md)